Masumraihan/smartphone-management-client/README.md

 ## Introduction

-Brief introduction to the project and its objectives.
+This project aims to provide a comprehensive solution for managing smartphone inventory and sales.
+It offers a user-friendly interface and robust functionality for efficient management.

 ## Authentication

-Describe how user registration and login work using JWT for secure authentication.
+User authentication is implemented using JSON Web Tokens (JWT) for secure authentication.
+Users can register, login, and access the system securely.

 ## Functionality

 ### Smartphone Management

-- CRUD Operations:
-  - Add new smartphones to inventory.
-  - Delete existing smartphones from inventory.
+- **CRUD Operations:** Managers can add, delete, and update smartphones in the inventory.
-  - Update smartphone details.
-  - Read and view list of smartphones in inventory.
+- **View Inventory:** Both managers and sellers can view the list of smartphones in the inventory.
-- Robust filtering system:
-  - Allow effective narrowing down of smartphone selections based on various criteria.
+- **Robust Filtering:** Effective filtering options are provided to narrow down smartphone selections based on various criteria.

 ### Sales Management

-- Users can search for a product to sell and initiate the sale process.
+- **Initiate Sale Process:** Sellers can search for products and initiate the sale process.
-- Upon finding the product, users can fill out a form with the following fields:
+- **Sale Form:** Sellers can fill out a form with details such as quantity, buyer's name, and sale date.
-  - Quantity of product to be sold.
-  - Name of the buyer.
-  - Date of the sale.
-- Note: Products are removed from inventory if the quantity reaches zero.
+- **Inventory Update:** Products are automatically removed from the inventory when the quantity reaches zero.

 ### Sales History

-- View sales history categorized by:
+- **Categorized View:** Sales history is categorized by weekly, daily, monthly, and yearly periods.
-  - Weekly
-  - Daily
-  - Monthly
-  - Yearly
+- **Seller's Sales History:** Sellers can view their own sales history, including invoice download functionality.

 ## User Interface Features

-- Real-time UI updates for changes.
+- **Real-time Updates:** The UI provides real-time updates for changes in the inventory and sales.
-- Utilization of RTK Query for efficient CRUD operations.
+- **Efficient CRUD Operations:** Utilization of RTK Query ensures efficient CRUD operations with optimized performance.
-- Re-fetching functionality for data accuracy and consistency.
+- **Data Re-fetching:** Re-fetching functionality is implemented to ensure data accuracy and consistency.

 ## State Management

-- Redux is used for state management to maintain consistent application state.
+- **Redux:** Redux is used for state management to maintain a consistent application state across components.

 ## Additional Features

-- Bulk delete product options.
+- **Role-based Access Control:** Three roles are implemented - SuperAdmin, Manager, and Seller.
+- **Role-specific Functionality:** Each role has access to specific functionalities, ensuring secure and controlled access.
+- **Bulk Delete:** Managers can perform bulk delete operations for efficient inventory management.
-- Duplicate & edit functionality to create variants based on existing products.
+- **Duplicate & Edit:** Users can duplicate and edit existing products to create variants based on their needs.
-- Any other relevant features that enhance usability and functionality.
+- **New Roles and Functionality:**
+  - **SuperAdmin:** Can access all functionalities.
+  - **Manager:** Can add and update products.
+  - **Seller:** Can sell products, view sales history, and download invoices.
+- **Invoice Download:** Sellers can download invoices for their sales transactions.

 ## Setup Instructions